 The study concludes that when there is a higher rate of personal innovativeness, even the samples in the low user experience group were more motivated to adopt ERP systems.

-Hire people with high rates of personal innovativeness, regardless of previous experience with technology
+Hire people with high rates of Personal Innovativeness, regardless of previous experience with Technology:

 If you are hiring someone and are unable to ensure that the person has significant technical experience or user experience with ERP systems, make sure that the person is innovative.
 There are psychological and personality tests that determine how innovative a person is.

 If a person has low experience with ERP or other business software programs but scores high on personal innovation scales in psychological tests, go ahead and recruit him or her.
 They will probably be more useful to your company when the time to install an ERP or some other business software program arrives.
+Wants to know more about exactllyERP?
+Feel free to Contact Us and get a Free Demo.